vaehx/twitch-chat-analyser/README.md

 ## Setup

-1. Build app: `mvn package`
+1. Build app: `./gradlew build`

 2. Install dashboard dependencies: In `dashboard` directory, run `composer install`

+3. Configure bot, by copying `bot.example.properties` to `bot.properties` and adjusting as needed.

-3. Run docker setup: `docker-compose up -d`
+4. Start complete docker setup: `docker-compose up -d`

-4. Submit app with `submit.sh`
+5. Once the Flink dashboard is up (http://localhost:8081), submit Flink Streaming Job with `submit.sh`

-5. The app will periodically fetch subscriber emotes for all channels that at least one message was received for.
+6. The app will periodically fetch subscriber emotes for all channels that at least one message was received for; as well as all globally known emotes (Twitch + BTTV + FFZ):

-	* To add channels, update the `bot` section in `docker-compose.yml`.
+	* To add channels, adjust the `channels` property in `bot.properties` and restart the bot with `docker-compose restart bot`

-	* To manually add emotes (e.g. non-subscriber emotes):
+	* To manually add emotes to track (e.g. from channels you don't want to track):

 		```
 		$ docker exec -ti tca_db psql -Upostgres -dtwitch